The UGA Credit Equivalencies can be found here: UGA IB Credit Equivalencies

 To request IB results, please contact the International Baccalaureate Organization at: http://www.ibo.org/en/programmes/diploma-programme/assessment-and-exams/requesting-transcripts/

 This policy is in effect for all undergraduate students entering UGA.
 Both resident and non-resident students are eligible to receive credit.
 Tests taken after a student matriculates are not eligible for credit.
-Exception: students participating in Joint Enrollment at UGA may submit test scores with dates that coincide with the semesters they participated in joint enrollment.
+Exception: students participating in Dual Enrollment at UGA may submit test scores with dates that coincide with the semesters they participated in Dual Enrollment.

 Transfer students will receive the IB credit for college-level courses they were awarded by their transfer institution as it appears on that institution’s official transcript.
 Transfer students who did not receive credit for their IB work at a former college or university are encouraged to submit their IB scores to UGA.

-You may opt not to accept credits if you see that acceptance of credits may disadvantage you.
-Further, if you believe that the assessment of your work from the IB Diploma Program and subsequent awarding of credits for such is in error, you may file an appeal with the appropriate department chair and request a re-assessment.
-As with other academic matters, if the issue is not satisfactorily resolved at the department level, the student may then appeal to the dean of the respective college.
-A final appeal is available to the Educational Affairs Committee through the vice president for instruction whose decision will be final.
+If you believe that the assessment of your work and subsequent awarding of credits for such is in error please contact the Registrar’s Office.
+If you disagree with the re-assessment, you may file an appeal with the appropriate department chair and request an additional assessment.
+As with other academic matters, if the issue is not satisfactorily resolved at the department level, you may then appeal to the dean of the respective college.
+A final appeal is available to the Educational Affairs Committee through the vice president for instruction.
 The procedure for such an appeal can be found in Student Academic Services:

 Contact the Registrar’s Office if you have any questions or concerns about UGA’s policies on Credit from Testing.